wizardstoy/docs/source/implementation/externalData.rst

 The goal of Metarelate is to not use local copies but access the data directly from the authorised website or SPARQL endpoint in each case.

+When querying remote data, Jena needs to know about any web proxies operating on your network in order to navigate them correctly and reach the external data source so Java must be configured correctly to handle this.

 .. toctree::
       :maxdepth: 1